LinkedInLearning/spring-spring-integration-2848253/README.md

 ## Installing
 1. To use these exercise files, you must have the following installed:
-	- [list of requirements for course]
+	- Java 8 or higher
 2. Clone this repository into your local machine using the terminal (Mac), CMD (Windows), or a GUI tool like SourceTree.

 ## Run and Edit